Galatasaray University: History

+In 1871, during the reign of Sultan Abdülaziz, the building was built by Ottoman Armenian architect Sarkis Balyan.
+The building was used as a dormitory for the female students of the Galatasaray High School until 1992, when it was inaugurated as the Galatasaray University.
+Galatasaray University was originally the Feriye Palace, a coastal summer palace on the Bosphorus built in 1871.

+Galatasaray University continues the long-standing traditions of Galatasaray High School, originally established in 1481 as the Galata Sarayı Enderun-u Hümayunu (English: Galata Palace Imperial School).

-The establishment has five faculties (Economic and Administrative Sciences, Law, Communications, Natural Sciences and Literature, Engineering and Technology); two institutes (Social Sciences, Applied Sciences), 200 teachers and 2500 students.
+The establishment comprises five faculties: Economic and Administrative Sciences, Law, Communications, Natural Sciences and Literature, and Engineering and Technology.
+It also includes two institutes, Social Sciences and Applied Sciences, with 200 academic staff members and 2,500 students.

 As a participant in the European exchange programs Erasmus and Socrates, Galatasaray University accommodates around 50 European students.
 Meanwhile, 100 students of Galatasaray University travel each year to France within the framework of these exchange programs.

-In essence, Galatasaray University represents a secular tradition of teaching.
-Courses at Galatasaray University are tri-lingual: in Turkish, French and English.
-Apart from French which is the primary foreign language, fluency in English as the secondary foreign language is also required.
-Also, the students have to follow a third language course during their studies, which is either Spanish or German according to their choice.
-For the Faculty of Engineering, the preparatory period includes only one year of linguistic training.
+Courses at Galatasaray University are conducted in three languages: French, Turkish and English.
+French serves as the primary language, while English is required as the secondary foreign language.
+Additionally, students are expected to study a third language, choosing between Spanish and German.
+For students in the Faculty of Engineering, the preparatory program includes a single year of language training.

-Galatasaray University is located at Ortaköy within the borough of Beşiktaş, a populous central district on the European side of İstanbul.
-The building that accommodates Galatasaray University was originally the Feriye Palace, a coastal summer palace on the Bosphorus built in 1871.

-Galatasaray University is heir to the centuries-old traditions of Galatasaray High School which was established in 1481 as the Galata Sarayı Enderun-u Hümayunu (Galata Palace Imperial School).